-

 Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?

-In public M&A transactions, the buyer will be obliged to make an offer to the minority shareholders in a posteriori public takeover (OPA posterior).
+In public M&A transactions, the buyer will be obliged to make an offer to the minority shareholders in an OPA posterior.
 In this case, the buyer and the majority shareholders may enter into an agreement out-of-the-counter.
-Once the shares from the majority shareholders are acquired, the buyer has 4 months to make an offer to the minority shareholders.
+Once the shares from the majority shareholders are acquired, the buyer has 6 months to make an offer to the minority shareholders.
 The valuation of the minority shareholders’ shares will be performed by an appraiser appointed by the SMV and the number of shares to be acquired by the buyer are calculated by a formula set in the Tender Offer Regulation.

 -